 - On Dec.
-15, 2015, the Board adopted new rules and amendments to provide investors with information about engagement partners and accounting firms that participate in the audits of issuers - Subject to approval by the SEC, the final rules will require accounting firms to file a new PCAOB form-Form AP, Auditor Reporting of Certain Audit Participants - for each issuer audit, disclosing: - □ The name of the engagement partner; - The name, location, and extent of participation of each other accounting firm participating in the audit whose work constituted at least 5 percent of total audit hours; and - The number and aggregate extent of participation of all other accounting firms participating in the audit whose individual participation was less than 5 percent of total audit hours.
+15, 2015, the Board adopted new rules and amendments to provide investors with information about engagement partners and accounting firms that participate in the audits of issuers. - On May 9, 2016, the SEC approved these rules and amendments. - □ The final rules require accounting firms to file a new PCAOB form- Form AP, Auditor Reporting of Certain Audit Participants - for each issuer audit, disclosing: - The name of the engagement partner; - The name, location, and extent of participation of each other accounting firm participating in the audit whose work constituted at least 5 percent of total audit hours; and - The number and aggregate extent of participation of all other accounting firms participating in the audit whose individual participation was less than 5 percent of total audit hours.